scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 Where there may be issues with repetition or page titles are too long, a version of breadcrumbs which do not include the current page can be used.
 In these cases keep the current page available to screen readers through the use of the <code>visually-hidden</code> CSS class.

-{% include example-frame.html name="no-current" %}
+{% include example-frame.html title="Breadcrumb example with current page not shown" name="no-current" %}

 ## Website analytics